learnk8s/learnk8s.io/src/custom-authentication/content.md

 > Up to and including Kubernetes v1.15, there was additionally the [Static Password File](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#static-password-file) authentication plugin which implemented [HTTP basic authentication](https://tools.ietf.org/html/rfc7617), however, it was [deprecated in Kubernetes v1.16](https://v1-16.docs.kubernetes.io/docs/setup/release/notes/#deprecations-and-removals).

-Furthermore, there are two "open-ended" authentication plugins that don't implement a specific authentication method but provide a framework for incorporating custom authentication logics:
+Furthermore, there are two "open-ended" authentication plugins that don't implement a specific authentication method but provide a point of extensibility for incorporating custom authentiation logic:

 - [**Webhook Token**](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#webhook-token-authentication)
 - [**Authenticating Proxy**](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#authenticating-proxy)

-The flexibility of the Kubernetes authentication mechanisms comes from these two open-ended authentication plugins.
+The flexibility of the Kubernetes authentication mechanisms stems from these two open-ended authentication plugins.

-_They allow integrating any desired authentication method with a Kubernetes cluster._
+_They allow integrating any desired authentication method with Kubernetes._

-And that's what the tutorial in the remainder of this article is about.
+In this tutorial, you will use the [**Webhook Token**](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#webhook-token-authentication) authentication plugin to implement [LDAP authentication](https://connect2id.com/products/ldapauth/auth-explained) for your Kubernetes cluster.

-In this tutorial, you will use the [Webhook Token](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#webhook-token-authentication) authentication plugin to implement [LDAP authentication](https://connect2id.com/products/ldapauth/auth-explained) for your Kubernetes cluster.
+To this end, you will create all components from scratch — an LDAP directory, an authentication service, and a Kubernetes cluster — and you will wire them up to work smoothly together.

-> As mentioned, LDAP authentication is just an example, and you can use the same principles for binding any other custom authentication method to Kubernetes.
+> As mentioned, LDAP authentication is used as an example.
+You can use the Webhook Token authentication plugin to integrate any other authentication technology.

 _Let's get started!_